kencormican/milestoneProjectTwo/READMe.md

 - based on Gender
 - per Age category

-The End user should also be able to the COVID timeline and the website should produce graphs or pie charts reflecing Age, Gender, Number of Hospitalisations and Transmission Type statistics.
+The End user should also be able to view the COVID timeline and the website should produce graphs or pie charts reflecting Age, Gender, Number of Hospitalisations and Transmission Type statistics.

 --------